Jessicavazm/t3-revision-pt2/README.md

     - Pages: This folder will contain app.js files.
 In JS, it's a good practise to change the App.js to App.jsx to ensure more compatibility with React.
     - Stylesheets: For CSS files.
     - Index.js will be left outside the subfolders.

+## Props - Property
+It's a built in keyword.
+It's work as a parameter or function.

+- A way to pass data from a parent component to a child component.
+- Immutable (cannot be changed by the child component receiving them).
+- The main method for customizing components and making them reusable.
+- You pass props multiple times.
+- When you return props, it needs to be in key- value pairs.

+    function Welcome(props) {
+        return <h1>Hello, {props.name}!</h1>;
+    }

+    function App() {
+        return <Welcome name="Luke" />;
+    }